Governor's Bridge (Patuxent River): Current bridge

 The current truss bridge was constructed in 1912.

-The bridge was repaired in 2014 after structural deficiencies were discovered during a routine inspection.
-It was closed in May 2013, underwent major repairs starting in January 2014, and reopened in March 2014.
+After an inspection on May 6, 2013, the County determined the bridge was structurally deficient and in need of major repairs.
+The bridge was closed and on October 21, the County agreed to conduct repairs and construction activities on the bridge, which started on January 6, 2014 and re-opened on March 7, 2014.

 The bridge closed March 30, 2015, after contractors inspected the bridge and determined it required emergency repairs.
-In 2016, Prince George's County announced that the bridge was scheduled to reopen in 2019.
 In October 2018, the county held a public meeting to describe six different proposals for repairing or replacing the bridge.
 In September 2019, the county held a public meeting to review feedback on the alternatives.
-As of March 2020, the Prince George's County Capital Roadway and Bridge Projects web site stated that reconstruction was still in the planning stages.
+It planned to repair and re-open the bridge, but has yet to happen as of spring 2025.